Media pack and FAQs

 What services are provided?

 Our first focus is on housing.
-We have adopted the Housing First model which places the priority on finding a person a home first, and then addressing the issues or reasons why they have become homeless.
-The People's Project is the only organisation to have adapted the international Housing First model for the unique New Zealand context.
+We have adopted the Housing First approach which places the priority on finding a person a home first, and then addressing the issues or reasons why they have become homeless.
+The People's Project was the first organisation in New Zealand to successfully adapt the international Housing First approach for the unique New Zealand context.

 The People’s Project office is NOT a drop-in centre for homeless people.
 It is a central hub where the many different agencies work together with the homeless to connect and reconnect them with accommodation, income, budgeting, health, employment and tenancy support - and any of the community services they may need to help them live independently.

 What is the Housing First model?